hungrypc/notes/root/graphql/apollo.md

 ## Apollo Client in the Browser

-File structure for my project isn't in sync with lecture so I will document what I learn here, rather than in the project.
+File structure for my project isn't in sync with lecture so I will document what I learn here for this part, rather than in the project.

 Create folder apollo-client, in it create src folder, and create an index.html & index.js.